stuartmaxwell/djpress/docs/templatetags.md

 Returns the date of a post from the current context.

-**Returns:** string - the date of the post in the format "Mon DD, YYYY".
+**Returns:** string - the date of the post in the format "Jan 1, 2026".
 If there's no `post` in the context and empty string is returned.

 #### get_post_date Example